sdecamillis/sdecamillis.github.io/_pages/research.md

 ### Super-resolution imaging

-Light cannot be focused down indefinitively, ultimately limited by the laws of quantum mechanics.
+Light cannot be focused down indefinitively, ultimately limited by the phenomenon of diffraction.
 However, in the past few decades, clever solutions have been developped to circumvent such limit and observe objects as small as few tens of nanometres.

-In the quest to make super-resolution microscopy easier and more applicable, Up-convertion nanoparticles (UCNPs) have demonstrated great potentials.
-They have proved to be suitable for *STimulated Excitation Depletion* (STED) microscopy and *Super-linear Excitation-Emission* (SEE) microscopy, providing enhanced photostability and spectral selectivity compared to the common contrast agents.
+In the quest to make super-resolution microscopy easier and more applicable, Up-Convertion NanoParticles (UCNPs) have demonstrated great potentials.
+They have proved to be suitable for *STimulated Excitation Depletion* (STED) microscopy and *Super-linear Excitation-Emission* (SEE) microscopy, providing enhanced photostability and spectral selectivity compared to commonly used contrast agents.

 This project explored the non-linear optical properties of UCNPs to push their performance beyond their current limits.
 With the suitable excitation conditions and particle composition, these nanoprobes can enable simultaneous STED and SEE modalities, further enhancing the imaging resolution.
 These results were successfully applied in a biological environment.